Blowing Rock, North Carolina: Climate

 The climate in the area can be described as warm-summer humid continental (Dfb), or highland subtropical climate (Cfb) depending on the isotherm used; Köppen Climate Classification.
 This results in an unusual climate compared to the rest of North Carolina; the town's elevation of 3500 to 3600 ft above sea level results in cooler summer temperatures than lowland areas to the east and south.
 Daytime temperatures in the summer infrequently rise above 80 F. Temperatures in the winter are much colder and harsher than what would be expected in a southern state, being more similar to southern coastal New England.
 Daytime highs can frequently fall into the 20s or lower.
 Snow, sleet, and freezing rain are all common in the winter months.
 Springtime and Autumn in Blowing Rock are both cool and generally pleasant.

-Rainfall is moderate; thunderstorms are occasional and rarely severe.

-The biggest 24-hour temperature change recorded in North Carolina was recorded at Blowing Rock on 1 January 1979, yielding a temperature range of 63 degrees, from -8 °F to 55 °F.
+The biggest 24-hour temperature change recorded in North Carolina was recorded at Blowing Rock on 1 January 1979, yielding a temperature range of 63 degrees, from −8 °F to 55 °F.